-The School Counseling specialization at CSU is a 48-semester hour concentration leading to a

-Master of Education degree in School Counseling.
-In the state of Ohio you no longer need a provisional or professional teaching license or two years teaching experience to become a school counselor.
+The School Counseling specialization at CSU is a 60-semester hour concentration leading to a Master of Education degree in School Counseling.
+In the state of Ohio, one no longer needs a provisional or professional teaching license or two years teaching experience to become a school counselor.
 The following is required to obtain a school counselor license:

-- Completion of the Master's degree in School Counseling including a 600 hour internship in a school - A passing score on the Ohio Assessment for Educators (OAE) School Counselor Exam - Endorsement by the College of Education
+- Completion of the Master's degree in School Counseling including a 600 hour internship in a school. - A passing score on the Ohio Assessment for Educators 40 (OAE) School Counselor Exam. - Endorsement by the College of Education.